-Avoiding/Removing Toxins Amalgam fillings (other possible exposure to mercury: broken thermometers, broken energy saving light bulbs, big fish like tuna or swordfish) Vaccinations (check ingredients for thiomersal or aluminium) Toxic household products Root canals/wisdom teeth extraction Mold in houses Processed foods, artificial foods Birth control pill, IUD
+Avoiding/Removing Toxins Amalgam fillings (other possible exposure to mercury: broken thermometers, broken energy saving light bulbs, big fish like tuna or swordfish) Vaccinations (check ingredients for thiomersal or aluminium, but generally all vaccines should be avoided) Toxic household products Root canals/wisdom teeth extraction Mold in houses Processed foods, artificial foods Birth control pill, IUD

 Water Hydration is key!
 The best water you can drink is distilled or spring water.
 Tab water often has added toxins like chloride or even fluoride which you don't want to ingest.
 You can also get a good water filter like the Berkey or Reverse Osmosis System.
 It is important to drink enough water, depending on your body size it should be 1,5-3 liters.
 I add some apple cider vinegar in the morning, or freshly squeezed lemon.
 You can also drink herbal teas of course.
 I love fresh ginger tea in winter, it helps with keeping warm and improving digesting.
 Most people are chronically dehydrated.
 This leads to impaired elimination of waste products via the kidneys and colon (constipation!).
 "Your body's many cries for water" by Batmanghelidj explains how many different symptoms could be caused simply by the fact that one is not drinking enough water.
 Try it for 2 weeks, set a reminder to drink water during the day, and see how you feel.
 A good way could be to fill up two liter bottles with the intention of drinking them until the end of the day.
 A good habit is drinking 1-2 big glasses of water immediately after waking up, as your body is dehydrated from the night, and this way you have already a good head start.
 Avoid drinking too much water later in the evening as you don't want to get up to pee at night.